RememberOfLife/mirabel/README.md

   * "hav+10" should set the size option to 10 for the havannah that matched
     * how to make sure non kwargs get into the right place?
   * "ttt.u/3d" matches tictactoe.ultimate/TicTacToe3D
+* reassignable keyboardshortcuts
+* offer some global color palette from the mirabel settings (can be edited there), every frontend may use this if it wants / if the user sets an option to do so
+* some sort of general config/settings meta storage which the application uses to store saved preferences for each game frontend and general etc..
+* launch a watchdog thread that periodically looks at the frametimes of the guithread, if it hangs for $timeout then kill the whole application
+* some sort of async loading threadpool, where the gui can enqueue long operations which then get executed on another thread
+  * after enqueuing the gui gets back a struct where it can see if e.g. the object has finished constructing yet
+  * use this to parallelize loading/saving of all sorts of assets (images,sound,configs,etc..)
+  * also frontendwrappers could cache constructe frontends and just return the cached one, this would keep settings per runtime and reduce loading times after first loading
+* button for screenshots? unsure if this is a useful feature though

 ## problems
 * change how the frontends receive the nanovg context, they need it in the constructor already